Financial Statement Requirements

 2. Determine the type of statements you need

-In your grant application, you must upload your organization’s most recent completed financial statements and comparative information for the prior fiscal year.
+OTF requires financial statements covering your organization's most recent fiscal year and comparative information for the prior fiscal year.

 Based on the gross annual revenue categories below, determine the type of financial statements your organization will need to submit with your application.